 Faculty and staff members also have coverage under the Navigator’s Foreign Volunteer Workers Compensation.
 This coverage applies to work related injuries while on College business.
 The Office of Risk Management will provide a copy of the Navigator’s Assistance card once you have submitted your forms.
 The Navigator’s card provides an outline summary of services and travel emergency contact numbers.
 The card must be carried at all times while traveling abroad on TC business.
 For additional information about Navigator’s travel program, contact the Office of Risk Management.

 3. Required Forms - Faculty and staff members traveling on College business must complete and submit the following forms:

 a.
-Register & create your unique traveler profile in Searchlight.
+Register & create your unique traveler profile in My Searchlight Portal.

 b.
-Once registered and logged in, download the On Call Membership Card onto your smartphone or print and carry it with you.
+Once registered and logged in, download the Membership Card onto your smartphone or print and carry it with you.